B. J. Chute: Career

-Chute reportedly published her first story before she was 20.
 Much of her early work was adventure and sports stories for boys, such as "Oh, Say Can You Ski?"
-(Boys' Life, January 1938), and this probably inspired her to use her initials as a pen name to disguise her gender, as many female writers did at the time.
+(Boys' Life, January 1938).
 She continued to write similar material, as well as romance stories for women's magazines, through much of the 1940s, including several sports-themed novels - Blocking Back (1938), Shattuck Cadet (1941), and Shift to the Right (1944).
-In 1956 Chute published her first major work aimed at the adult market, The Fields are White, a novel of marriage and manners.
+In 1950 Chute published her first major work aimed at the adult market, The Fields are White, a novel of marriage and manners.
 After this her production of genre short stories declined.

 In 1956 she published Greenwillow, her most successful work.
 The book was a fable set in the fictional village of Greenwillow.
 A critic called it "a deeply moving, gently humorous and serenely wise" story of young love and self-discovery.
 It went on to be a finalist for the National Book Award for Fiction in 1957, and was the basis for a modestly successful 1960 Frank Loesser Broadway musical, Greenwillow.
 She published novels, children's books, and books of short stories and edited one with a Christmas theme (Behold that Star, 1966).
 Her last book was The Good Woman (1986).

 In 1964 she became an adjunct professor of creative writing at Barnard College and taught there for the rest of her life.
 She was at one time the director of Books Across the Sea and also president of PEN American Center (a position her sister Marchette also held).